Introduction: Yahoo Calendar Keeps Things Simple

 That makes the calendar that Yahoo provides particularly important.
 It might not be baked into a cellphone like Apple’s Calendar app or like the calendar on Android devices but it has users, and it also has a ton of features that are both surprising and under-used.

-We’ll start with the most basic features on Yahoo Calendar, then we’ll go all the way through the calendar’s advanced settings, and explain how to integrate the calendar into mobile devices despite the absence of native apps.
+We’ll start with the most basic features on Yahoo Calendar, then we’ll go all the way through the calendar’s advanced settings, and explain how to integrate the calendar into mobile devices despite the absence of native apps in 2020.